laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 ## Issues
-- If USB device is connected to Full size USB port with power connected state, it wakes up immediately after sleeping
-  Fixed after Full size USB port as internal port
-  As a result, if you connect a device above USB 3.0 to the Full size USB port, it will be recognized as an internal disk icon

-- When the battery is in use, the disk not ejected properly after sleeping
-  Fixed with SafeSleepUSB.app

 - Popping sound from Headphone Jack when entering audio idle state while battery in use
   Set the Input to Line In once in the System Preference - Sound, it works normally again
   This issue is not fully resolved yet

-- If wired USB LAN is connected with power connected state, it wakes up immediately after sleeping.

 - Wireless Communication - DW1830(BCM943602BAED) is not recommended on this model
   &ensp; Issues 1 : When the battery is in use, bluetooth not works properly after sleep